HectorGarnica/MmmWhatchaSay/README.md

 # MmmWhatchaSay
-Gun app with a twist
+Gun app with a twist: Android

 ## Motivation
 Inspired by the SNL short "Dear Sister," this app plays a catchy tune every time the gun is fired.